 SusChemSys 2.0 is an interdisciplinary network between chemistry and process engineering for doctoral students from various universities and research institutions in NRW.
 The program enables overarching activities such as joint meetings, industry excursions and soft skill workshops.
 In particular, networking - with doctoral students from other disciplines and institutions as well as professors and industry representatives - enriches the education of doctoral candidates.

-SusChemSys 2.0 is coordinated by the project house CMT.
+SusChemSys 2.0 is coordinated by the CMT.